 Our Messaging Guide for Funders provides sample tweets and Facebook posts that you can share on your social media pages.
 You can edit to fit your foundation’s voice and provide links to articles, case studies, research papers that support how housing-based solutions work to end homelessness.

 We are happy to connect with you with experts that can help inform your articles who are all ready and willing to speak with you on any of the above thoughts.
-Our Communications & Public Affairs Manager, Lauren Bennett, can be reached at 617-245-0314 x107 or you can call their offices directly:
+Our Director of Communication and Policy, Lauren Bennett, can be reached at 617-245-0314 x107, who can connect you with the following:

 Funders Together Overview